innateessence/pycron/README.md

 ## Why does this exist

+* tldr; Because I felt like it
+* I would like to see an OSS cron-like tool with extra features (better debugging/management)
+* Maybe this project will eventually become that?
+Maybe not.
-* I typically don't want to work on massive projects for free.
+* I typically don't want to work on large projects for free.
 But I love programming.
 * I may want this or something close to it within the next couple years
 * Maybe someone else thinks this is cool and copies whatever they like